altarchess/RistiNolla/Documentation/Weekly_report_6.md

 Didn't have time to work on the project

 ## Next week?
 Everything.
-I know I'm way behind schedule but luckily I dont have anything else to do next week :)
+I know I'm way behind schedule but luckily I dont have anything else to do next week :) I also just realized im suposed to link my peer reviews on labtools.
+I should get the 2nd per review done on sunday.